The Bankrate promise

 Near the beginning of the pandemic, plenty of real estate analysts wondered if an exodus from dense urban areas would lead to an abundance of empty condos.
-The appeal of condo living continues, however, with condo sales recently up by more than 22 percent compared to the previous year, according to October 2020 data from real estate brokerage Redfin.
+The appeal of condo living continues, however, with demand for condos driving prices to record levels.
+The average condo price spiked to $319,000 in February 2022, an increase of 14.6 percent from the previous year, according to Redfin data.

 Is a condo a good investment?

-First, it’s important to keep in mind that a condo in one housing market can look very different from a condo in another.
-From a real estate investment standpoint, location can be key.
+Another important thing to keep in mind is that a condo in one housing market can look very different from a condo in another.
+From an investment standpoint, location can be key.

-“It’s important to understand the bylaws of the [condo] association,” Martinez says.
-“Over the years, we have had a massive amount of properties go into the Airbnb [and vacation rental] space.
+“It’s important to understand the bylaws,” Martinez says.
+“Over the years, we have had a massive amount of properties go into the Airbnb and vacation rental space.
 Some communities allow it, and some do not.”

 Say you can rent the unit for $1,350 a month, bringing in $16,200 for the year.
 At first glance, this looks like an attractive investment: You’d earn $493 a month.
 However, there are other costs that will eat into that $5,916 annual profit: